DavidJCobb/gcc-plugin-bitpack/README.md

 #### Transformation options

-(This functionality is not fully implemented; in particular, code generation is not done yet.)

 When these attributes are applied, they designate <dfn>transformation functions</dfn> that will be used to convert the value just before its serialized and just after it's deserialized.
 The value's ordinary type is the <dfn>in situ type</dfn>, whereas the type that is serialized into a bitstream is the <dfn>transformed</dfn> type.

 When these attributes are applied to [fields that are of] an array type, the attributes are assumed to pertain to the innermost value type.